About the International Scleroderma Workshop

 The 13th Workshop will be organized and by the Scleroderma Center of Boston University School of Medicine with help from the Centre for Rheumatology and Connective Tissue Disorders at University College London (Royal Free Hospital Campus), and held on the Boston University Charles River Campus.
 The Scientific Committee includes a broad array of international scientists with expertise in the various pathogenic pathways and complications of the disease.
 Based on past success we anticipate another highly successful meeting.

-The League of Extraordinary Conference Coordinators ~ From left: Millie from Royal Free, Kate from BU, Pam and Kim from Royal Free.
+The League of Extraordinary Conference Coordinators ~ From left: Kate from BU, Pam, Kim and Millie from Royal Free.
 A combined 50 years of experience in the Scleroderma Workshop business!